Skip to main content

 Open-air cinema Sommerkino Kulturforum © visitBerlin, Foto: Pierre Adenis

-The urban film pleasure: At the Kulturforum, you'll sit directly in front of the imposing backdrop of Potsdamer Platz between the Philharmonic Hall and the New National Gallery.
-On the huge screen you can see interesting films of the current and last season.
-Please book tickets online, usually only remaining tickets are available at the box office.
+The urban film experience: At the Kulturforum you sit directly in front of the impressive backdrop of Potsdamer Platz between the Philharmonie and the Neue Nationalgalerie.
+Sophisticated films from the current and last season will be shown on the giant screen.

 Where: Matthäikirchplatz 4/6, Tiergarten